Definition of Okie in English:

-1.1 historical, derogatory A migrant agricultural worker from Oklahoma who had been forced to leave a farm during the depression of the 1930s.
+1.1 historical, derogatory A migrant agricultural worker from Oklahoma who had been forced to leave during the Depression of the 1930s.

 - I love that idea of an adult influence on kids and also the idea that those children, the Okies, at that time were considered un-teachable.

 - They come to a blockade where they are kept from entering a town that does not want any ‘goddamn Okies.’